 View the leisure guide for current dates and to sign up.

 Are you interested in becoming a member of one of our youth committees?

 The application process for the 2018/2019 year is now closed.
 Please check again in September 2019 for the 2019/2020 school year application.

 Youth Week is an international celebration of youth held annually during the first week of May.
 It is a week of fun, interaction and celebration intended to build a strong connection between young people and their communities and to profile the accomplishments and diversity of youth.
 Youth Week events in West Vancouver typically consist of a variety of events designed to showcase, entertain and empower youth in our community.

 Join this celebration of youth accomplishments, diversity and issues, while helping to build a strong connection between young people and your community.
-Visit the link below for events and activities planned for Youth Week 2018!

 Join us every Thursday for activities, events, information, resources and referrals for queer and transgendered youth, allies, families and friends.

 There will be opportunities to be involved in special events, raising community awareness and leadership development.